 Detailed process:

-We followed the following process to compute the influence metrics of all recorded individual within each five groups:
+We followed the following process to compute the influence metrics of all recorded individual within each of the five groups:

-We first calculated groups’ and individuals’ movement characteristics by discretizing and summarizing the direction and speed of their travel.
+We first calculated group and individual movement characteristics by discretizing and summarizing the direction and speed of their travel.
 We computed the group’s centroid track by averaging the position of all individuals recorded other than the focal at each time point (figure 2a).
 For every time point t, we then calculated two velocity vectors of the centroid (figure 2b): the past velocity vector was the direction and speed measured from the position at time t (henceforth current position) to the most recent position that was at least 10 meters away (henceforth ‘past position’), and the future velocity vector was the direction and speed measured from the current position to the soonest upcoming position that is at least 10 meters away (henceforth ‘future position’).
 We chose 10 meters as the step length for spatial discretization as this seemed to be a good balance between spatial resolution of the GPSs and temporal resolution of the behaviors studied.
 As a sanity check, we performed the whole analysis again with thresholds of 5, 15 and 20 meters and got mostly similar results (see supplements).
 For each time step, the movement of the group was defined as either turning left or turning right (future direction of travel), and either speeding up or slowing down (future speed of travel), based on the relative difference between the group centroid’s future and past velocity vector.

 The group centroid’s current position and the group centroid’s past velocity vector were also used to define the x-axis of an orthonormal basis relative to which the position and movement of the focal individual could be computed (henceforth centroid reference frame, figure 2c): we calculated the past velocity vectors of the focal individual at each time point, similarly as for the group vectors, and converted it to the centroid reference frame.
 From this, we computed four variables corresponding to the four different metrics of influence: